 Installation success rests on the necessities of quality workmanship.
 Once poured, concrete needs to cure; once installed, wood needs to bond with its subfloor.
-Both materials contain moisture levels, and those moisture levels needs to stabilize.
-No amount of client pressure changes that fact that installers must leave enough time for quality installation.
-Moisture control is a central component of building installation.
+Both materials contain moisture levels, and those moisture levels need to stabilize.
+No amount of client pressure changes that fact that installers must leave enough time for a quality installation.
+Moisture control is a central component of the building installation.

 Moisture levels exert a surprisingly profound influence on installation success.
 Appropriate moisture levels are crucial to wood and concrete installation success.
 However, moisture levels are largely determined by the relative humidity (RH) surrounding those building materials.
 Wood and concrete moisture levels are influenced by changes in RH.
 Moisture content is not to be feared, but to be managed for installation success.